Zion National Park with Kids: 8 Easy Hikes + Tips

 A 3-year old on a family trip to Zion National Park enjoys hiking the Northgate Peaks trail.

 The Northgate Peaks trail is a good family hike in Zion if you are looking to avoid the crowds and the heat.
-Located outside of the main area of the Zion national park in the Kolob Canyon area, this enjoyable Zion hike is quite a bit higher in altitude, thus proving cooler temperatures than those down below in the valley.
+Located outside of the main area of Zion National Park in the Kolob Canyon area, this enjoyable Zion hike is higher in altitude, which often means cooler temperatures than down below in the valley.

 Read More